Water Under the Bridge: Composition

 "Water Under the Bridge" is four minutes long.
 The song was recorded at Metropolis Studios in London, produced by Kurstin and engineered by him, Liam Nolan, Alex Pasco, and Julian Burg.
 Kurstin played bass, drums, guitar, piano, and keyboards.
 Tom Coyne and Randy Merrill mastered it at Sterling Sound Studios in New York City, and Serban Ghenea and John Hanes handled mixing at MixStar Studios in Virginia Beach, Virginia.

-"Water Under the Bridge" is a mid-tempo pop and soul song, with influences of 1980s music and R&B. The song has an instrumentation of guitars and reverberating snare drums.
+"Water Under the Bridge" is a mid-tempo pop, soul, and soft rock song, with influences of 1980s music and R&B. The song has an instrumentation of guitars and reverberating snare drums.
 It opens with an electro-drum beat and a tropical, trip hop riff, followed by a jazz hands melody.
 After a series of key changes, the gospel choir in the background "finally gets going" towards the climax of "Water Under the Bridge" according to PopMatters's Chris Gerard, which Rolling Stone's Jon Dolan described as "gospel-steeped ecstasy".
 Sal Cinquemani of Slant Magazine called some of the song's vocals "submerged yelps", and Gerard alleged that they were "digitally treated".

 "Water Under the Bridge" has a lyrical theme of forgiveness.
 The song details uncertainty and the crucial point in a relationship of determining whether one's "partner is in or out".
 Adele attempts to protract a cantankerous romantic relationship on it, promising she wants to stay together but feeling driven apart by his recklessness.
 She asks if he is "going to let [her] down", he should "let [her] down gently".
 In an alternate take, Vogue's Patricia Garcia interpreted "Water Under the Bridge" as a song about "a mismatched relationship that she clearly knows she needs to end".
 Leonie Cooper of NME described the song as a "dramatic diary entry to her ex".